hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 After this, start the daemon normally and you'll notice that your `~/Hyperdrive` directory exist and contains a subdirectory called `Network`.
 If you see `Network`, you're good to go.

-__(FUSE from CLI video clip here)__

 As described in the walkthrough in the daemon README, `~/Hyperdrive` is your "root drive," which you can think of as a replacement for your Home directory.
 You can create subdirectories like Documents, Videos, or Projects in it, as you like.

-The `Network` directory is a "magic directory" in that it does not actually exist inside of your root drive.
+`~/Hyperdrive/Network` is a "magic directory" in that it does not actually exist inside of your root drive.
 It's there to make it easy to:
 1. Get storage/networking statistics as json files in `Network/Stats`
 2. See which drives you're announcing to the swarm in `Network/Active`
 3. Access any drive in the world by key at `Network/<drive-key>`

-Details about `Network`, along with explanations of all the CLI commands you can use to populate and explore your root drive, can be found in the [README](https://github.com/andrewosh/hyperdrive-daemon#usage)
+Details about `Network`, along with explanations of all the CLI commands you can use to populate and explore your root drive, can be found in the [README](https://github.com/andrewosh/hyperdrive-daemon#usage).

 ### With the Client Library